 If your external auditor has a portal through which they've asked you to submit evidence, in most cases you can generate a CSV export of what they're asking for directly from their portal.
 This will save you time as you map evidence items to their request list.

-If you don't bulk upload your requests, or if you need to add additional requests after the bulk upload you're able to create requests.
+If you don't bulk upload your requests, or if you need to add additional requests after the bulk upload you're able to create requests within an Audit.

 - Simply use the Add Request button in the top right

 Updated about 2 years ago